arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 Finally, in the `loop()` function:

 - Memory is allocated for the sensor data; data is then read from the sensor and stored in this allocated space.
 - Raw sensor data is then extracted and parsed into raw magnetometer data.
-It is read 8 bits at a time from the `sensor_data` array and then combined to form a 16-bit integer for each axis (X, Y, Z) and raw Hall resistance value.
+Raw sensor data is extracted from the `sensor_data` array, 8-bits at a time, and then combined to form a 16-bit integer for each axis (X, Y, Z) and raw Hall resistance value.
 - Raw magnetometer data is printed on the Serial Monitor, allowing the user to observe sensor data in real-time.

 After uploading the example code, you should see the magnetometer data on the IDE's Serial Monitor, as shown below: